F74046501/ClusteringAndClassification/README.md

-# ClusteringAndClassification with a funny dataset
+# Clustering and Classification with a funny dataset
+This project use the penis data of the whole man in the world and the penis data related to the place the man come from.

 ## Language used
 Python3